-Because of their strong backgrounds in computer science, ATCS students have placed highly in prominent national and international competitions such as The International Computer Science Olympiad, Panasonic Challenge, the National Center for Women & Information Technology, the Future Business Leaders of America Competition, the US Airforce CyberPatriot Competition, and the American Computer Science League.
+Because of their strong backgrounds in computer science, ATCS students have placed highly in prominent national and international competitions such as The International Computer Science Olympiad, the American Computer Science League, picoCTF, CyberStart, among others.

 ATCS students are well prepared for any college computing major such as Computer Science, Computer Engineering, Electrical Engineering, Software Engineering, or Information Systems.
 Additionally, computers have worked their way into every facet of modern life.
 Even those students who decide not to pursue computer-related careers after high school still find that the technical skills they have acquired through the academy's curriculum prove immensely useful in any number of other fields.